-- 1. When playing a DAB radio station, the display normally shows the name of the current station with other related information - 2.
-Rotate the Tuning Control Rotary to access the radio station list and to scroll through the available stations. - 3.
-Press the Tuning Control Rotary to select the highlighted station.
-The display may show 'Connecting...' while the radio re-tunes. - 4.
-Use the Volume buttons to set the sound level as needed.
+- When playing a DAB radio station, the display normally shows the name of the current station with other related information - Rotate the Tuning Control Rotary to access the radio station list and to scroll through the available stations. - Press the Tuning Control Rotary to select the highlighted station.
+The display may show 'Connecting...' while the radio re-tunes.